koraykoca/Python-Notes-Tips/README.md

 >>> l1f == l2f  # returns True
 ```

+ - List comprehensions return full lists, while generator expressions return generators.
+Unlike lists, lazy iterators do not store their contents in memory, so generators are a great way to optimize memory.
+However, if speed is an issue and memory isn’t, then a list comprehension is likely a better tool for the job than a generator.
+Generator expressions are often slower than list comprehensions because of the overhead of function calls (next()).
+Generator expressions are perfect for when you know you want to retrieve data from a sequence, but you don’t need to access all of it at the same time.
+The design allows generators to be used on massive sequences of data, because only one element exists in memory at a time.

 - Dictionary comprehensions:
 ```python
 d = { key : value for key, value in zip(keyList, valueList) }